 1.2.
-Further motivation and second result.
-The (effective) IGP welcomes input from all branches of mathematics; our approach uses methods from arithmetic geometry, more specifically from abelian varieties and modular forms.
-For example, there has been substantial work using classical modular forms to solve the IGP for simple groups of the form $PSL_2(\mathbb{F}q)$, see e.g. Zywina [Zyw23] for a recent advance and many references.
-In principle, these methods are also effective (computable in deterministic polynomial time), due to work of Edixhoven [Edi11, Theorem 14.1.1] and others; and calculations have been carried out by Bosman [Bos11], Mascot [Mas18], and again many others.
+Overview.
+There has been substantial work using classical modular forms to solve the IGP for simple groups of the form $\operatorname{PSL}2(\mathbb{F}q)$; see e.g., Zywina [Zyw23] for a recent advance and many references.
+In principle, these methods are also effective (computable in deterministic polynomial time), due to work of Edixhoven [Edi11, Theorem 14.1.1] and others; calculations have been carried out by Bosman [Bos11], Mascot [Mas18], and again many others.
 Although this approach to the IGP admits many variations, a recurring theme is to exhibit Galois groups over \mathbb{Q} via their action on torsion points of modular abelian varieties over \mathbb{Q} as quotients of the Jacobian of a modular curve.

 A natural extension of this method works with abelian varieties and modular forms over number fields F. When F is a totally real field, we may work with Hilbert modular forms in a manner analogous to the classical case [DeV09].
-However, in general the Galois groups over \mathbb{Q} obtained from the normal closure yield wreath products.
+This gives rise to Galois extensions of F. However, in general the Galois groups over $\mathbb Q$ obtained from the normal closure are wreath products rather than semidirect products.

-We record an explicit criterion (Theorem 2.4.2) that allows us to descend from F to \mathbb{Q} , yielding Galois groups that are (subgroups of) semidirect products.
-This criterion takes advantage of additional symmetries observed by Gross in work of Dembélé [Dem09] and appearing in work of Dembélé-Greenberg-Voight [DGV11, §1]: see Remark 2.4.8.
+The aforementioned explicit criterion (Theorem 2.4.2) allows us to descend from F to \mathbb{Q} , yielding Galois groups that are (subgroups of) semidirect products.
+This criterion takes advantage of additional symmetries observed by Gross in work of Dembélé [Dem09] and appearing in work of Dembélé-Greenberg-Voight [DGV11, § 1]; see Remark 2.4.8.
 We then use this to solve the IGP for 17T7 by exhibiting certain Hilbert modular forms over abelian totally real fields F, see Theorem 2.5.2.
-Indeed, this method applies to many groups G like 17T7 that are split extensions of finite cyclic groups by $PGL_2(\mathbb{F}q)$.
+Moreover, this method applies to many other groups G that are split extensions of finite cyclic groups by $\operatorname{PGL}2(\mathbb{F}q)$; see Remark 2.5.4.

 Our final task then is the effective resolution of the IGP for these groups.
 In principle, when the Hilbert modular form arises via the Jacquet-Langlands correspondence on a Shimura curve, it should be possible to generalize the work above from the case of classical modular curves.
 However, such an approach in practice poses theoretical limitations and substantial computational challenges (some aspects of which we hope to return to in future work).
 Instead, what is needed is a version of the Eichler-Shimura construction for Hilbert modular forms suitable for computation, attaching to a Hilbert modular newform f of weight 2 an abelian variety A_f with matching Galois representation and L-function.
 In work of Dembélé [Dem08], a numerical approach was outlined in the special case where F is a real quadratic field of narrow class number one and f has rational coefficients, so that A_f is an elliptic curve.
-This algorithm computes the period lattice assuming a conjecture of Oda [Oda82] as refined by Darmon-Logan [DL03] (see Theorem 3.4.6).
+This algorithm computes the period lattice assuming a conjecture of Oda [Oda82] as refined by Darmon-Logan [DL03]; see Theorem 3.4.6.

-Our final contribution is to generalize this approach, allowing arbitrary narrow class number and coefficient field.
+One of our contributions is to generalize this approach, allowing arbitrary narrow class number and coefficient field.
 Given the Hilbert modular newform f over the Galois totally real field F, with coefficient field K_f of degree $g = [K_f : \mathbb{Q}]$, the rough outline is as follows.

 - 1. Compute periods for A_f by computing $L(f, 1, \chi)$ for many quadratic characters χ (including those with varying signature). - 2.
 Construct the moduli point $z \in (\mathbb{C} \setminus \mathbb{R})^g$ corresponding to A as ratios of the periods, and form the corresponding period matrix Π . - 3.
-Repeat for the conjugates of f under $\operatorname{Gal}(F | \mathbb{Q})$.
+Repeat for the conjugates of f under $Gal(F | \mathbb{Q})$.